D2 Promise Scholarship Program

 No GPA requirements

-All students who graduate from a D2 high school and enroll at PPSC within 16 months are eligible
+All students who graduate from a D2 high school and enroll at PPSC within 16 months are eligible.
+72% of the Fall 2025 cohort are the first in their family to attend college.

 Eligible schools